OpenCerts/opencerts-functions/readme.md

 `npm run integration:local` to run the tests

-## Env

-- Make sure u have the `.env` files with respective variables, in each of the folders. (email, storage, verify services)

 ## Dynamodb

 The development environment uses [serverless-dynamodb-local](https://www.npmjs.com/package/serverless-dynamodb-local) to emulate the dynamodb in AWS.